 Contract Duration: Long-term engagement based on performance and availability of funds

 Compensation: We offer a competitive salary and benefits package

 You are highly driven, results-oriented, collaborative and well-rounded leader with a passion for working with children and youth.
 You are an exceptional communicator with excellent networking skills.
 You are thrilled at the opportunity to make an impact in Mali and you love building partnerships and alliances.

 The opportunity to work with a passionate, innovative and collaborative team where you have the ability to make things happen.
 You will gain experience working for a globally recognized organization with a healthy culture premised on our Culture Code (accept everyone, make things happen, display courage, demonstrate care & be playful).
 In addition, we offer a competitive salary and benefits package.

 National candidates encouraged to apply.

 How to apply

-To apply for this role, kindly send through a Microsoft Word version of your CV and a cover letter detailing why you are suited to this role.
-Please mark it for the attention of Linda Walsh, email address: [email protected].
-Please subject your email with the following reference: RIGHT_CDM.
+Please click on the ‘apply for job’ button to submit your application.
+For this role, kindly submit a MS Word version of your CV and a cover letter detailing your motivation and how you are suited to this role.
+Please name your submitted files with the following reference: RTP_CDM.

 Please note that the interview dates for this role will be confirmed with you should your application be successful.